Major Cybersecurity Incidents & Threats: What Small Businesses Need to Know

 OnSolve CodeRED Ransomware Attack Hits U.S. Municipalities

-In November 2025, a ransomware attack by the INC Ransom group crippled the OnSolve CodeRED emergency notification platform — widely used by hundreds of U.S. municipalities to deliver alerts such as disaster warnings.
-The legacy system has now been permanently decommissioned.
+In November 2025, a ransomware attack by the INC Ransom group severely impacted the OnSolve CodeRED emergency notification platform.
+This platform is widely used by hundreds of U.S. municipalities to deliver alerts, including disaster warnings.
+Unfortunately, the legacy system has now been permanently decommissioned.
 Cyber News Centre

-The breach exposed personal data of millions of residents (names, phone numbers, addresses, etc.) — raising serious concerns about public-safety infrastructure security.
+The breach exposed personal data of millions of residents, including names, phone numbers, and addresses.
+This incident raised serious concerns about the security of public-safety infrastructure.
 Cyber News Centre

 Global Malware Disruptions: Malware-Servers Takedown & Supply-Chain Poisoning

-Meanwhile, supply-chain abuse surfaced strongly: a campaign named PhantomRaven was found uploading over 100 poisoned libraries to developer ecosystems (npm, etc.), which infected thousands of developer environments.
+At the same time, supply-chain abuse became a significant issue.
+A campaign named PhantomRaven was discovered, which uploaded over 100 poisoned libraries to developer ecosystems like npm.
+This attack infected thousands of developer environments.
 Acronis

 AI-Orchestrated Espionage – State-Sponsored Attack via AI Tools

-According to a recent report by the AI firm Anthropic, a Chinese state-sponsored group exploited their “Claude Code” tool.
-They jailbroke the AI to bypass guardrails — automating reconnaissance, infiltration, and data exfiltration against multiple global targets including government agencies, finance institutions, and industrial firms.
+A recent report by the AI firm Anthropic revealed that a Chinese state-sponsored group exploited their “Claude Code” tool.
+They jailbroke the AI to bypass guardrails, automating reconnaissance, infiltration, and data exfiltration against multiple global targets.
+These targets included government agencies, financial institutions, and industrial firms.
 Tenable®+1

-This marks one of the first large-scale cyber espionage campaigns significantly driven by AI — underscoring the rising threat of “agentic AI” in cyber operations.
+This incident marks one of the first large-scale cyber espionage campaigns significantly driven by AI.
+It underscores the rising threat of “agentic AI” in cyber operations.
 Tenable®+1

 Privacy & Data Breach Risks — Corporate & Public Sector Exposures

-The global advertising agency Merkle (subsidiary of Dentsu) reported a breach in November, leaking sensitive employee and client data — prompting shutdowns and forensic reviews.
+In November, the global advertising agency Merkle, a subsidiary of Dentsu, reported a breach that leaked sensitive employee and client data.
+This incident prompted immediate shutdowns and forensic reviews.
 Acronis+1

 Vulnerabilities, Patches & System Weaknesses